jchapron/jchapron.github.io/2015/08/14/getting-started-with-redux.md

 const reducer = combineReducers(reducers);
 const store = createStore(reducer);
 ```
-To create the store we use the createStore function that we overrided in our devTools file as well as a map of all our reducers.
+To create the store we use the createStore function that we've overridden in our devTools file as well as a map of all our reducers.
 The ES6 feature import * as reducers gives us an object looking like { key: fn(state, action), ... }.
 It's a nice way to construct the argument for combineReducers.

 ```jsx
 export default class App extends Component {